-One way is to (partly) reconstruct the decay chain: b-jet -> B-+X -> D0+X+Y -> K-+X+Y+Z Where X are b-quark fragmentation particles, Y are other particles from B- decay and Z other particles from D decay.
+One way to find b-jets is to reconstruct the decay chain: b-jet -> B-+X -> D+X+Y -> K-+X+Y+Z Where X are b-quark fragmentation particles, Y are other particles from B- decay and Z other particles from D decay.

-The number of found vertices along the jet-axis, their distances from PV, the mass and number of tracks at each vertex are all examples of variables with power to discriminate between b-quarks and lighter partons.
+Another way is to use multi-variate techniques on the number of found vertices along the jet-axis, their distances from PV, the mass and number of tracks at each vertex etc to discriminate between b-quarks and lighter partons.